mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 **Notes:**
 1. In School Year 18-19 schoolFoodServicesEligibility was tracked as a separate field under StudentSchoolAssociation.
 This element is now tracked using SchoolFoodServiceProgramService on studentSchoolFoodServicesProgramAssociation.
-2. For School Year 22-23, please also see the section for [Applied but Did Not Qualify](sandbox_cert_b_marss.md#applied-but-did-not-qualify) in the Student Education Organization Association certification scenarios.
+2. **Postponed until after school year 2022-23.**, please also see the section for [Applied but Did Not Qualify](sandbox_cert_b_marss.md#applied-but-did-not-qualify) in the Student Education Organization Association certification scenarios.

 **Prerequisite Data**
 - Schools